edubrusch/phptravels/README.md

 # About phptravels

-Demonstration of software testng automation using selenium, by Eduardo Brusch
+Demonstration of software testing automation using Selenium, TestNG and Java, by Eduardo Brusch

 # Setup